Bobby Fischer: Young champion

+On the tenth national rating list of the United States Chess Federation (USCF), published on May 20, 1956, Fischer's rating was a modest 1726, over 900 points below top-rated Samuel Reshevsky (2663).
 Fischer experienced a "meteoric rise" in his playing strength during 1956.
 Fischer's first real tournament success occurred in July 1956, when he won the US Junior Chess Championship in Philadelphia.
 He scored 8½/10 to become the youngest-ever Junior Champion at age 13, a record that still stands.
 At the 1956 US Open Chess Championship in Oklahoma City, he scored 8½/12 to tie for 4th–8th places, with Arthur Bisguier winning.
 In the first Canadian Open Chess Championship at Montreal 1956, he scored 7/10 to tie for 8th–12th places, with Larry Evans winning.
 In November, Fischer played in the 1956 Eastern States Open Championship in Washington, D.C., tying for second with William Lombardy, Nicholas Rossolimo, and Arthur Feuerstein, with Hans Berliner taking first by a half-point.

 Fischer accepted an invitation to play in the Third Lessing J. Rosenwald Trophy Tournament in New York City in October 1956, a premier tournament limited to the 12 players considered the best in the US.
 Playing against top opposition, the 13-year-old Fischer could only score 4½/11, tying for 8th–9th place.
 Yet he won the for his game against International Master Donald Byrne, in which Fischer sacrificed his queen to unleash an unstoppable attack.
 Hans Kmoch called it "The Game of the Century", and the game is still widely published and analyzed.